 - Ensures more accurate records since the scribe is 100% focused on taking notes and capturing key details.

 - Frees the doctor up to concentrate on diagnosis and patient care.

 - Helps prevent physician burnout.
 Many people who choose a career in medicine want to help patients.
 They often feel disappointed by how much time they spend on administrative tasks.

-- A trained, experienced medical scribe ensures your practice follows Electronic Health Record Efficiencies best practices without keeping specialized staff away from their core duties.
+- A trained, experienced medical scribe or transcriptionist ensures your practice follows Electronic Health Record efficiencies best practices without keeping specialized staff away from their core duties.

 - A medical scribe may also assist a physician’s assistant, nurse, or other intake professionals for a more efficient intake process.

 - Patients may feel more satisfied with their care when they notice that their medical professional is 100% focused on them rather than taking notes or typing throughout the visit.

 - An off-site medical scribe offers all the benefits of any other scribe without making patients feel self-conscious about how many professionals are present during their appointment.